 Continuation Funds as a Costly Form of Price Discrimination.
 As explained earlier, there are efficiency advantages behind the sponsors' decisions to offer better deals to large and sophisticated LPs.
-However, when such differential treatment is conducted in an opaque and non-transparent manner, through the use of alternative investment vehicles such as continuation funds, it could generate significant costs associated with forming the continuation funds as outlined in detail in Section II.D.
-In this regard, we note that explicit discrimination between investors, by providing large and sophisticated LPs with better investment terms, offers similar efficiency advantages, and could be employed by
+However, when such differential treatment is conducted in an opaque and non-transparent way, as in the case of continuation funds, it could generate significant costs.
+In this regard, we note that explicit discrimination between investors, by providing large and sophisticated LPs with better investment terms, offers similar efficiency advantages, and could be employed by sponsors without incurring the overall efficiency costs associated with continuation funds outlined in Section II.D.5.